 Vegan French Toast Casserole

-Overnight Vegan French Toast Casserole!
-Looking for a crowd-pleasing breakfast or brunch recipe?
-Then you’ve gotta try this vegan breakfast casserole.
-Make at night and it’s ready in the morning!
+Overnight vegan french toast casserole!
+If you’re looking for a crowd-pleasing breakfast or brunch recipe, then you’ve gotta try this vegan breakfast casserole.
+Make it at night and it’s ready in the morning.

-This is always my dilemma when mine or BL’s parents come to visit us.
-What should we have for breakfast?
-I like serving things that you can graze on; something that BL’s dad can enjoy early and something that I can munch on after I’ve had a few cups of coffee.
+This is always my dilemma when company comes to visit us.
+When it comes to breakfast, I like serving things that you can graze on; something that friends and family can enjoy early and something that I can munch on after I’ve had a few cups of coffee.

 I like breakfast meals that aren’t big events, but are more than just a box of cereal and a carton of milk.
 Something special for company, but effortless enough that I’m not spending more hours in the kitchen.